-In consideration of receiving a scholarship, I acknowledge and agree to the terms and cond litions set out herein.
+In consideration of receiving a scholarship, I

 I undertake to provide to the Ministry of the Solicitor General (Ministry) all required documentation including (1) Tuition and Education Credit Certificate, (2) original, itemized receipts for textbooks and eligible living expenses, and (3) a transcript of my academic progress.
 I agree to provide additional information and/or documentation upon request by the Ministry.